How I Learned to Drive: Plot synopsis

 The play tells the story of a woman nicknamed Li'l Bit as she comes to terms with her sexually abusive relationship with her Uncle Peck throughout her adolescence.
 Aside from Li'l Bit and Uncle Peck, a Greek Chorus of three is on hand to play all of the other characters in their lives.
 The script is a memory play told largely out of chronological order, with the first scene taking place in 1969 in a parking lot in rural Maryland.
 Li'l Bit is 17 years old and sitting in Uncle Peck's car.
 Peck unhooks her bra through her shirt, an act that Li'l Bit finds uncomfortable.
-Li'l Bit mentions she is graduating high school and going to a "fancy college" in the fall, while Uncle Peck continues to admire her body.
+Li'l Bit mentions she is graduating high school and going to a "fancy college" in the fall, while Uncle Peck touches and gropes her.

 Li'l Bit breaks from this scene to describe her family to the audience.
 She explains her family's penchant for handing out nicknames based on genitalia, which is why she was branded with the alias Li'l Bit for life.
 This includes her alcoholic mother, the "titless wonder", her misogynistic grandfather "Big Papa", her submissive grandmother, and her young Cousin BB (Blue Balls).
 A typical family dinner in 1969 has Li'l Bit's family (played by the three Greek Chorus members) cracking jokes about how "well-endowed" she is.
 Peck is the only family member who supports Li'l Bit's dreams of going to school.
 Frustrated, Li'l Bit leaves the dinner after Grandfather goes too far with his insults.
 Peck's wife Mary (Li'l Bit's maternal aunt) asks him to comfort Li'l Bit, indicating that she (Mary) is ignorant of his abuse.

 Li'l Bit reveals that she eventually lost her scholarship and was expelled from college because of a drinking problem.
 She spent most of that year driving on highways, marveling at how well Peck had taught her to drive.
 She then has a memory of 1968, where Uncle Peck takes her to a fancy Eastern Shore restaurant as a reward for passing her driver's test on the first try.
 Peck slyly orders oysters and martinis for Li'l Bit to consume, while the girl's mother gives less than stellar advice on drinking alcohol.
 Li'l Bit and her mother both become increasingly drunk on martinis.
-Peck carries the drunk Li'l Bit to his car, where they discuss the nature of her relationship.
-Li'l Bit drunkenly kisses her uncle, but Peck refuses to go any further until she coherently says otherwise.
+Peck carries the drunk Li'l Bit to his car, where they discuss the nature of their relationship.
+Li'l Bit drunkenly kisses her uncle and then retreats.
+Peck reiterates that they won't do anything until she wants to do it and that he will be patient.
 Li'l Bit begins to question the appropriateness of her relationship with her Uncle.